 Whenever walking, watch for unusual/interesting metal objects on the ground!
 When they are an unknown metal, do not try antiquing them or punching holes with your jewelry tools.
 Aluminum may cause undesirable (toxic) chemical reactions, and steel is likely to break your jewelry tools.
 As a safer alternative, wrap with cord, wire or leather.

-Cut the snaps off the 1/2" wrap bracelet and fold one end of a around the smaller hole of the tribuckle.
+Cut the snaps off the 1/2" wrap bracelet and fold one end around the edge of the tribuckle's smaller hole.
 Mark the spots that need holes punched. (also now available: leather strips by the meter)

 Turn the rotary end of the leather hole punch to 2.5mm.
 Carefully center the punch on the bracelet, and punch holes to rivet the clasp.